grafana/agent/docs/getting-started/_index.md

 A publically available release of a Grafana Agent Helm chart is maintained [here](https://github.com/DandyDeveloper/charts/tree/master/charts/grafana-agent).
 Contributions and improvements are welcomed.
 Full details on rolling out and supported options can be found in the [readme](https://github.com/DandyDeveloper/charts/blob/master/charts/grafana-agent/README.md).

 This *does not* require the Grafana Agent Operator to rollout / deploy.

+### Juju (Charmed Operator)

+The [grafana-agent-k8s](https://github.com/canonical/grafana-agent-operator) charmed operator runs with [Juju](https://juju.is) the Grafana Agent on Kubernetes.
+The Grafana Agent charmed operator is designed to work with the [Logs, Metrics and Alerts](https://juju.is/docs/lma2) observability stack.